TABLE OF CONTENTS

 - In general, PCR can be used for routine testing of high-risk patients.
 The rapid POC test may be useful when a result is needed urgently, and PCR turn-around times are too long.

-- Consider regular (e.g., at least monthly) testing for patients aged 65 or older or with medical comorbidities that put them at risk for complications of COVID-19 (see Table 5.3 and the COVID-19 Risk Registry – CDCR networking is required for access).
+- Consider routine (e.g., at least monthly) testing for patients aged 65 or older or with medical comorbidities that put them at risk for complications of COVID-19 (see Table 5.3 and the COVID-19 Risk Registry – CDCR networking is required for access).

 - Similar to the community, patients should be able to request COVID-19 testing regardless of symptom status.